pivotal/docs-tap/scst-policy/install-sigstore-stack.hbs.md

 ## <a id='sigstore-migrate-images'></a> Migrate Images onto Internal Registry

-For air-gapped environments, the images from the `release-*.yaml` must be migrated to the internal air-gapped registry and the corresponding image references updated.
+For air-gapped environments, you must migrate the images from the `release-*.yaml` to the internal air-gapped registry and update the corresponding image references.

 The following is a sample script that does this: